hackerbirds/x-wing-rust/README.md

 `XWingDecapsulator` is the party that generates the KEM secret and handles decapsulation while `XWingEncapsulator` generates the shared secret and handles the encapsulation using `XWingDecapsulator`'s public key.

-These structs make it difficult to Fuck Up™ because this library will do a best-effort attempt at preventing you from leaking the secret, and will safely zeroize everything after encapsulating and decapsulating.
+These structs make it difficult to Fuck Up™ because this library will do a best-effort attempt at preventing you from leaking the secret, and will safely zeroize everything after completing encapsulating and decapsulating.

 ```rust
 use x_wing::{XWingEncapsulator, XWingDecapsulator};